-1b Unblock the .dll files that you copied in the Step 1a.
+1c Unblock the .dll files that you copied in Step 1b.

 Microsoft applies some security restrictions on the files copied to a Windows server which leaves the files in a blocked state.
-To unblock the files, right-click each file name and open the file in the Properties page and unblock the file.
+To unblock the files, right-click each file name and open the file with the Properties page and unblock the file.

-- 2 Start the .NET Remote Loader instance. - 3 Start the driver instance.
+- 2 Start the .NET Remote Loader service. - 3 Start the driver instance.